Thyroid and PMOS/PMOS: Understanding the Overlap

 Inflammation, Gut Health and Mental Wellbeing

-PCOS is associated with chronic low-grade inflammation, which may play a role in both physical symptoms and mental wellbeing.
+PMOS is associated with chronic low-grade inflammation, which may play a role in both physical symptoms and mental wellbeing.

-Inflammatory markers have been found to be elevated in many individuals with PCOS, and emerging evidence suggests that inflammation may influence brain function and contribute to symptoms of depression and fatigue.
+Inflammatory markers have been found to be elevated in many individuals with PMOS, and emerging evidence suggests that inflammation may influence brain function and contribute to symptoms of depression and fatigue.
 While this relationship is still being explored, it highlights the importance of considering whole-body health when addressing mental wellbeing.

 Gut health is another key factor.